OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-card.md

 *  **Description**: This specifies the styles for the lower base.
 The value "row-start-2 p-6 rounded-b-xl" includes starting at row 2 (row-start-2), padding of 6 units (p-6), and rounded bottom corners (rounded-b-xl).

 _**title**_
-*  **Value**: <code>"text-3xl font-extrabold"</code>
+*  **Value**: <code>"text-3xl font-extrabold dark:invert"</code>
 *  **Description**: This defines the styling for the title text.
 The value "text-3xl font-extrabold" includes an extra-large font size (text-3xl) and extra-bold font weight (font-extrabold).
+When dark mode is activated set the color of text to be inverted from background (dark:bg-inverted).

 _**subtitle**_
 *  **Value**: <code>"text-xl font-semibold text-gray-600 dark:text-gray-400 -mt-8"</code>
 *  **Description**: This specifies the styling for the subtitle text.
 The value "text-xl font-semibold text-gray-600 dark:text-gray-400 -mt-8" includes a large font size (text-xl), semi-bold font weight (font-semibold), gray text color (text-gray-600), gray text color in dark mode (dark:text-gray-400), and a top margin of -8 units (-mt-8).
+When dark mode is activated set the color of text to be inverted from background (dark:bg-inverted).

 _**text**_
 *  **Value**: <code>""</code>
 *  **Description**: This defines the styling for general text.
 As it is empty, it implies no specific styles have been set.
+When dark mode is activated set the color of text to be inverted from background (dark:bg-inverted).

 _**leftLabel**_
 *  **Value**: <code>"col-start-1 text-lg justify-self-start text-gray-600 dark:text-gray-400"</code>
 *  **Description**: This specifies the styling for the left label.
 The value "col-start-1 text-lg justify-self-start text-gray-600 dark:text-gray-400" includes starting at column 1 (col-start-1), a large font size (text-lg), justified at the start (justify-self-start), gray text color (text-gray-600), and gray text color in dark mode (dark:text-gray-400).
+When dark mode is activated set the color of text to be inverted from background (dark:bg-inverted).

 _**centerLabel**_
 *  **Value**: <code>"col-start-2 text-lg justify-self-start text-gray-600 dark:text-gray-400"</code>
 *  **Description**: This specifies the styling for the center label.
 The value "col-start-2 text-lg justify-self-start text-gray-600 dark:text-gray-400" includes starting at column 2 (col-start-2), a large font size (text-lg), justified at the start (justify-self-start), gray text color (text-gray-600), and gray text color in dark mode (dark:text-gray-400).
+When dark mode is activated set the color of text to be inverted from background (dark:bg-inverted).

 _**rightLabel**_
 *  **Value**: <code>"col-start-3 text-lg justify-self-start text-gray-600 dark:text-gray-400"</code>
 *  **Description**: This specifies the styling for the right label.
 The value "col-start-3 text-lg justify-self-start text-gray-600 dark:text-gray-400" includes starting at column 3 (col-start-3), a large font size (text-lg), justified at the start (justify-self-start), gray text color (text-gray-600), and gray text color in dark mode (dark:text-gray-400).
+When dark mode is activated set the color of text to be inverted from background (dark:bg-inverted).

 _**default**_
 *  **Value**: <code>{}</code>